sankalpsingha/CurrencyMan/docs/TESTING.md

 With the development build:

 1. You can use `console.log()` statements in your code for debugging
-2. Chrome DevTools will show the unminified source code
+2. Browser DevTools will show the unminified source code
 3. Source maps allow you to set breakpoints and debug directly in the original source files

 ### Debugging the Content Script